Most familiar as a Christmas tree, Douglas fir has benefits beyond dressing up homes for the holidays.

 “When we make a happy memory, engram cells undergo physical and chemical changes to encode it.
 We can retrieve it when those cells are triggered,” said Susumu Tonegawa, a Nobel-winning molecular biologist at MIT who is experimenting with the relationship between happy memories and depression treatment.
 5

-Some other health benefits associated with Douglas fir essential oil, either when inhaled as aromatherapy or when applied topically, include:
+Some other health benefits associated with Douglas fir essential oil, either when used in aromatherapy or when applied topically, include:

 Improves Appearance of Skin